Devil-Boy/ddrpad-usb-driver/README.md

 * create a udev rules to automatically enable this driver when the DDR pad is plugged into the system
 * properly support multiple DDR pads
+* use the polling interval from the usb interface descriptor